SivamAgarwalla/ThinkTankU/README.md

 **Required Must-have Stories**

-* User can log in and see feed customized based on their selections/filters
+* User can log in and view home feed customized based on their selections/filters
+* User can register an account
-* User can pick which startups to follow based on industry
+* User can pick which startups to follow based on industry and what post type to see on the sorting screen
-* Register your startup and add members/description
+* Students can register their startup and add members/description/images
+* Users can create posts to promote/recruit for their startups, start open discussions, and post about themselves to get involved
-* Profile pages for user and startups
+* Profile pages for user and startups that can be customized
 * Settings (can be appended to user page)